Skip to content

 “Sometimes there are situations where an employment relationship has been terminated during a trial period, but the employer nevertheless invokes economic and productivity reasons.
 In such cases, the employment relationship should have been terminated and the notice period observed.
 In these situations, the worker is entitled to compensation for the period of notice not observed.”

-As a member of YTK Worklife, the Legal Buddy is also there to help you in these situations.
+As a member of YTK Worklife, the Lakikaveri service is also there to help you in these situations.

 How many trial period dismissals are made?